mohammadpathari/PL-kNN-Modified/README.md

 # Usage

-The proposed model was aimed to be easy to implement and so to use it just clone the code and run it.
+The proposed model was aimed to be easy to implement and so to use it just clone the code and run app.py to view our contribution to the Pl-kNN model.

 To reproduce our results the specific seed values to be used are: